 I received criticism recently about the heroine in one of my stories being too perfect.
 My friendly reviewer had access to only two chapters of my novel.
-I suspect if he'd been given more of it to read, he would have changed his mind.
+If he'd been given more of it to read, he would have changed his mind.

-At the moment, I can think of only five examples of imperfect heroines (who aren't antagonists):
+At the moment, I can think of only five examples of imperfect protagonist heroines:

 Marion (Psycho)